 Would you say that your child has a strong awareness of his or her own emotions?
 Can your child detect when he or she is about to get really upset and hence knows what to do to self-regulate?
 Is your child empathetic and generally nice towards others?

 If your answer is yes to all of these questions, then you must be doing some things right!
-You’ve been teaching your child how to be emotionally intelligent.
+You’ve been raising an emotionally intelligent child.

 But what exactly does emotional intelligence entail?

-According to Daniel Goleman, re-known psychologist and pioneer on Emotional intelligence, Emotional intelligence is the ability to recognise your own emotions, and therefore can lead to self-regulation, and empathy.
-Having a high level of Emotional intelligence is linked to success, and it usually determines general well-being.
-In other words, an emotional intelligent child is a well-adjusted child that will have all the necessary tools to succeed in both academic and social spheres.
+According to Daniel Goleman, re-known psychologist and pioneer on emotional intelligence, emotional intelligence is the ability to recognise your own emotions and therefore can lead to self-regulation, and empathy.
+Having a high level of emotional intelligence is linked to success, and it usually determines general well-being.
+In other words, an emotionally intelligent child is a well- adjusted child that will have all the necessary tools to succeed in both academic and social spheres.

 So, what are the parameters for raising an emotionally intelligent child?